Froql is a proc_macro based DSL for dealing with graph-like state in Rust.

 You can think of Entities being nodes on a directed graph with Relations being the edges.

-Relations are distinguished with a Rust type via its TypeId
+Relations are distinguished with a Rust type via its TypeId.

 To prevent accidentally adding a Relation as a Component it is recommended to use uninhabited types for them.